Secret Communications 3

 From left ot right: Rommert, their mutual friend, and Meindert

 Rommert and Meindert are both known from our (HAM) Hellschreiber group.

-I only recognise Henk and Herr Kienzle on the far right-hand side
+I only recognise Henk and Herr Kienzle in front on the far right-hand side

 Nowadays an exception, that people take time for longer lasting conversations

 This is just one of our aims; not presenting artefacts solely, but also providing a good environment (atmosphere) for unexpected discussions or conversations.

 Marc is showing their Russian Fialka coding machine

 (on the far right just visible Bernhard's head)